MetPX/sarracenia/doc/sr_subscribe.1.rst

    SOURCE   - the amqp user that injected data (taken from the message.)
    DR       - the document root
+   PDR      - the post document root
    YYYYMMDD - the current daily timestamp.
    HH       - the current hourly timestamp.
    *var*    - any environment variable.

+The YYYYMMDD and HH time stamps refer to the time at which the data is processed, it is not decoded or derived from the content of the files delivered.
+All date/times in Sarracenia are in UTC.

 Refer to *source_from_exchange* for a common example of usage.
 Note that any sarracenia built-in value takes precedence over a variable of the same name in the environment.